For whatever it's worth: my advice on job hunting in tech

 Your response rate will probably only be somewhere around 5–10%.
 That’s not on you; it’s just a weird, hard time in tech.
 But it does mean, on average, you’ll need to apply to 10–20 jobs just to hear back from one.

-Don’t be discouraged by this; there are things you can do to grease your success rate.
-But when you’re first getting going, put all your energy into sending out as many applications as you can.
-Don’t be careless, and don’t send out apps for jobs you know you’d never take or are wildly unqualified for.
+When you’re first getting started, put all your energy into sending out as many applications as you can.
+Don’t be careless, of course, and don’t send out apps for jobs you know you’d never take or are wildly unqualified for.
 But do go for quantity initially.

 There are a few reasons for this:

-1. Later on, when your applications start turning into interviews, you won’t have as much time to apply.
-So front-loading the process with applications helps make sure you’ve still got possibilities in the pipeline later on, when you want to be focusing more on interview prep and less on blasting applications at the wall.
+Later on, when your applications start turning into interviews, you won’t have as much time for applying.
+So front-loading the process helps ensure you’ve still got possibilities in the pipeline later, when you want to be focusing more on interview prep.

 Be among the first to apply